-Catalytic converter
+Catalytic converters

-This model is equipped with a catalytic converter in the exhaust system.
+This vehicle is equipped with catalytic converters in the exhaust system.

 The exhaust system is hot after operation.
 Make sure that the exhaust system has cooled down before doing any maintenance work.

 The following precautions must be observed to prevent a fire hazard or other damages.